 I recently found myself at a crossroads: I had been doing my body-loving thing for six months, and I was feeling really good—until I wasn’t.
 I had toned up by making really small, easy-to-follow changes to my diet and exercise routines.
 Suddenly I realized some of the weight had crept back along my waistline and my diet wasn’t as clean as it once was.
 It sucked; I felt totally stuck.
 But I wasn’t willing to let it all go to waste (or to my waist, in this case).
-I had been so happy, as I finally felt the way I looked reflected the way I felt.
+I had been so happy.
+Finally, the way I looked reflected the way I felt.
 So I decided to bring out the big guns.

-That meant contacting Dr. Charles Passler, a notable nutritionist in the industry who boasted incredible results with models and celebrities alike.
-I made an appointment and was immediately nervous—I was wading into unchartered territory.
-Usually, I stick to a “don’t be too hard on yourself” kind of attitude when it came to my diet, but this detox sounded hard and limiting.
-If you look at Dr. Passler’s roster of clients, though, it obviously worked.
+That meant contacting Charles Passler, DC, a notable nutritionist in the industry who boasts incredible results with models and celebrities alike.
+I made an appointment and was immediately nervous.
+I was wading into uncharted territory.
+Usually, I stick to a “don’t be too hard on yourself” kind of attitude when it comes to my diet, but this detox sounded hard and limiting.
+If you look at Passler’s roster of clients, though, it obviously worked.

 The comparison he was making was a good one.
 I knew my relationship with unhealthy food wasn’t valuable.
 It’s the relationship you form with clean foods that should be sustainable and long-term, just like the right partner.
 Honestly, I thought, this guy should be a motivational speaker.